 Ecology’s Reproducibility Crisis

 Research in ecology is increasingly shaped by the availability of novel analytical solutions and statistical tools.
 Given the ever-growing amount of data available, much attention is often given to the thought process behind statistical analyses to handle different data distributions, pseudo-replication, and sampling biases for instance (NERC 2010, 2012; Hampton et al., 2017; Emery et al., 2021).
 Despite the high-quality standards required by the scientific community from data access to analysis, the level of complexity of ecological systems makes results difficult to reproduce.
 The ongoing “reproducibility crisis” has also led researchers to pay closer attention to the quality of analyses to increase confidence in their studies and conclusions (Ioannidis, 2022; Fanelli, 2018).
 Reproducibility (i.e. different teams and experimental setups obtaining similar results; Plesser, 2018) is one of the main criteria for evaluating robust science and reliable conclusions.
 The term “reproducibility” is a relative concept and has known various definitions depending on field and context.
-Reproducibility of analyses (“computational reproducibility”) is defined by Cohen-Boulakia et al. (2017) as the abilty of distinct analyses to reach to the same conclusion.
+Reproducibility of analyses (“computational reproducibility”) is defined by Cohen-Boulakia et al. (2017) as the ability of distinct analyses to reach to the same conclusion.

 In the current context of the global biodiversity crisis, the scientific community needs to use all available data and provide as robust as possible evidence regarding the state and dynamic of ecological systems, from genetic to ecosystem.
 At the same time, using analytical tools to provide robust evidence can be complex and may require advanced skills that are not widely available across the scientific community (Hampton et al., 2017).
 Therefore, operational solutions and methodological guidelines can allow analytical workflows to be more accessible without degrading the scientific quality of analyses, and thus, promote efficient and broad deployment of best practices.